ringo-framework/ringo/docs/source/start.rst

 Supported formats are **JSON** and **CSV**.
 The default is to export and import JSON.

+In order to make items of a modul identifiable when exchanging data between different databases, each item is given a UUID upon creation.
+By default, these UUIDs are used as an identifier to decide during import whether an item is new or already present in the target database.
+An item without identifier (though it cannot be obtained by export) is always considered new.
+New items will be created in the target database.
+Already present items will be updated.

-Export can be triggered in the UI (If the user has sufficient permissions, and export is enabled) or using the CLI commands from :ref:`clidb` to :ref:`clidb-export` and :ref:`clidb-import`.
+Import and export can be triggered in the UI
+(if the user has sufficient permissions and it is enabled) or using the CLI commands from :ref:`clidb` to :ref:`clidb-export` and :ref:`clidb-import`.

 ************************************